 Boats Kept on the Water During the Season:

-- After being out on the water and returning back to a mooring, pontoon or jetty for example, it is important for boats, equipment and gear to undergo the Check Clean and Dry process.
+- After being out on the water and returning back to a mooring, pontoon or jetty for example, it is important for equipment and gear to undergo the Check Clean and Dry process.

 - If bio-fouling can not be wiped off using a soft brush or sponge whilst on the water, it needs to be lifted and scrubbed onshore.

-- An appropriate anti-fouling coat system and good maintenance are the best way of preventing biofouling accumulation if boats are remaining in the water.
+- An appropriate anti-fouling coat system and good maintenance are the best way of preventing biofouling accumulation if boats are remaining in the water. please visit our Antifouling advice for boat owners.

 Boat Storage on Site: